nickbrandt/GitLab/doc/user/project/packages/npm_registry.md

 ## Authenticating to the GitLab NPM Registry

-If a project is private or you want to upload NPM package to GitLab, credentials will need to be provided for authorization.
+If a project is private or you want to upload NPM package to GitLab, credentials will need to be provided for authentication.
 Support is available for [oauth tokens](#authenticating-with-an-oauth-token) only.

 ### Authenticating with an oauth token